shuklabhay/stereo-sample-gan/README.md

 Kick drum generation model trained on ~8000 essentially random kick drums.

-- More variation between each generated sample but audio is often inconsistent and contains some artifacts.
+- More variation between each generated sample, audio is occasionally inconsistent and contains some artifacts.

 ### Curated Kick Drum

 Kick drum generation model trained on ~4400 slightly more rigorously but still essentially randomly chosen kick drums.

-- Less variation between each drum sample's tone but also closer to a "normal" kick drum sound.
-Still noisy and sometimes but more infrequently noisy.
+- Less variation between each drum sample's tone, performs slightly better to an auditory test.

 ### Instrument One Shot

-- Instrument one shot generation model, trained on ~3000 semi-curated instrument one shots.
+Instrument one shot generation model, trained on ~3000 semi-curated instrument one shots.

-- WIP
-- `model_save_name="StereoSampleGAN-InstrumentOneShot`
-- WIP
+- Demonstrates model's capability to generate longer audio, yet fails to generate coherent, useable instrument one shots.

 ## Directories